nicinabox/glances/README.md

 Glances is designed to be displayed on a monitor and works primarily over websockets.
 Built with React and Socket.io for lightning fast updates.

+### Features

+* Responsive, flexbox-based grid
+* Small, simple API
+* Easy deployment
+* Push data in with a request
+* Pull data in on a schedule

 ## Basic Usage

 1. `npm install -S glances-app`